KILTprotocol/docs/docs/develop/01_sdk/02_cookbook/05_public_credentials/02_credential_retrieval.md

 What the `verifyCredential` function does internally is the following:

 1. Derive the credential identifier from the provided content and attester information.
-2. Fetch the actual credential from the blockchain, as shown in the [section above](#retrieve-a-credential-by-id).
+2. Fetch the actual credential from the blockchain, as shown in the [section above](#retrieve-a-credential-by-id), failing if the credential does not exist.
-3. Verify that the credential exists on chain.
-4. [OPTIONAL] Verify that the credential structure matches with the optionally-provided CType.
+3. [OPTIONAL] Verify that the credential structure matches what the optionally-provided CType defines.
-5. Verify that the rest of the fields in the provided credential (i.e., revocation status, identifier, creation block number) match the retrieved credential.
+4. Verify that the rest of the fields in the provided credential (i.e., revocation status, identifier, creation block number) match the retrieved credential.

 If all the tests above pass, the credential is considered valid! ✅

-:::info How are public credentials stores on the blockchain?
+:::info How are public credentials stored on the blockchain?
 Because public credentials need to be public and accessible by everyone, their full content needs to be somehow stored on the blockchain.
 Nevertheless, the credential itself is not stored as part of the blockchain database.
 Rather, the block number in which the extrinsic is submitted is stored inside the blockchain database, and serves as a "pointer" to the block containing the whole information, that clients (including the SDK) can use.
-This represents a very good tradeoff between security - because the blockchain itself dictates what the creation block number is for any given public credential - and space efficiency - since the full credential is stored off-chain, accessible via any KILT full node or indexing service.
+This represents a very good tradeoff between **security** - because the blockchain itself dictates what the creation block number is for any given public credential - and **storage efficiency** - since the full credential is stored off-chain, accessible via any KILT archive node or indexing service.
 :::

 [asset-did-concept]: ../../../../concepts/04_asset_dids.md